-Once a particular marriage has, as the Roman Rota (our Catholic supreme court) likes to say, suffered shipwreck, it is the consent that is being examined to make sure the rules of consent were in fact followed to the letter.
+Once a particular marriage has, as the Roman Rota (analogous to a Catholic “supreme court”) likes to say, suffered “shipwreck,” it is the consent that is being examined to make sure the rules were in fact followed to the letter.
 It is only consent that is being examined.
 However, since consent arises from what anyone knows, the past life of the parties can be helpful.
 And since the way people live out even the most flawed consent may well lead to a number of years spent together, the course of a marriage is also useful in determining whether consent followed the rules.

-The Church’s tribunals, like its faithful, is obliged to a way of life which derives from and is empowered by the Profession of Faith.
+The Church’s Tribunals, like its faithful, are obliged to a way of life which derives from and is empowered by the Profession of Faith.

 Prepared by the Tribunal of the Diocese of Toledo, and copyright 2009 by the Tribunal of the Diocese of Toledo.